 Chicago’s Bud Billiken Day Parade is the longest running back to school parade in America and in its 88th year it still represents hope and the value of education.
-Hometown hero Chance the Rapper was grand marshall this year and gave out thirty thousand backpacks at the parade.
+Hometown hero Chance the Rapper was grand marshal this year and gave out 30,000 backpacks at the parade.

 After giving out backpacks, Chance announced he would be giving a free concert later in in the evening.
 All of the tickets were snatched up in a matter of 30 minutes.

-The Bud Billiken Day parade was founded in 1929 by Robert Sengstake Abbott, founder of the Chicago Defender on August 11, 1929.
+The Bud Billiken Day parade was founded in 1929 by Robert Sengstake Abbott, founder of the Chicago Defender, on Aug.11, 1929.
 It’s a back to school parade and serves as a celebration for the children around Chicago.
-This multi-generational affair creates smiles wide enough to shine for days.
+This multigenerational affair creates smiles wide enough to shine for days.

 Take a look at a few pics of the parade below.